 The waltz music has a range of variation.
 Some examples are wiener-waltz, modern waltz, scampered waltz and the type of waltz that 'Brunkullans waltz' represents - a smooth waltz with plenty of long tones.

-Only waltz variants that are suited for dance to the traditional Swedish 'gammaldans' music are however covered on this page.
+Only waltz variants that are suited for dance to the traditional Swedish 'gammaldans' music are however covered at this page.

 Among all the different types of Swedish 'gammaldans' dances, it took us the longest time to find methods to freely vary the waltz.